-Although not one of the things most men — or their loved ones — like to consider, prostate cancer is a real health risk, striking one in seven men in their lifetime, according to the American Cancer Society.
+Although not one of the things most men — or their loved ones — like to consider, prostate cancer is a real health risk, striking 1 in 9 men in their lifetime, according to the American Cancer Society.

-Prostate cancer affects the small, walnut-shaped gland that creates seminal fluid, which protects and nourishes sperm.
+Prostate cancer affects the small, walnut-shaped gland that sits just below the bladder and in front of the rectum.
 Depending on the stage and location of the cancer, a doctor may suggest radiation treatment as an alternative to surgery.

 “Modern radiation therapy is incredibly advanced,” explains Dr. Geoffrey Weinstein, medical director of radiation oncology at Sharp Memorial Hospital.
 “Using sophisticated technology, we can better target the prostate with a higher dose of radiation, lowering the risk of side effects by protecting nearby healthy tissue, thus improving outcomes.”